Malitha123/Model_Eval/Eval_Epic_Kitchens_Dataset/README.md

 The code in this repo is a clone from [https://github.com/facebookresearch/SlowFast](https://github.com/facebookresearch/SlowFast) and adapted to train on the EPIC-KITCHENS-100 dataset.
 Particularly:

-- We added a dataloader for EPIC-KITCHENS-100
-- We added a training configuration file for EPIC-KITCHENS-100
-- We adapted the code to train on verb+noun as multi-task learning

 All the code to support EPIC-KITCHENS-100 is written by [Evangelos Kazakos](https://github.com/ekazakos).

 ## Citing